dmauser/PrivateLink/DNS-Scenario-Using-AD/readme.md

 ## Closing

-Thanks for Azure Networking GBB Team for reviewing this content and special thanks for Microsoft FTE Clive Graven for his collaboration to make this content.
+Thanks for Azure Networking GBB Team and special thanks for Microsoft FTE Clive Graven for his collaboration to make this content.